Key Breed Facts

 As with any other breed, these dogs need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.

-The Hungarian Puli is high maintenance on the grooming front especially when their cords are still developing during the first 6 to 9 months of their lives.
-However, their long cords tend to pick up lots of bits and debris which need to be removed to avoid any matting.
+The Hungarian Puli is high maintenance on the grooming front especially when their cords start to develop which is during the first 6 to 10 months of their lives.
+However, their long cords tend to pick up lots of bits and debris which need to be removed to avoid any matting as such it is really important to keep a young Puli’s coat clean.
 Their cords also tend to clump together, especially around a dog's abdomen, their feet and on their back ends.
 These larger clumps need to be gently pulled apart to form smaller ones as soon as possible to avoid any matting becoming too difficult to sort out.

 Very thick cords need to be teased out so they form thinner ones and a Puli's coat should never be shaved or clipped.
 It's also essential to check a dog's ears on a regular basis and if there are too many hairs on the inside of them, these need to be gently and carefully plucked out so air can circulate in a dog's ear canal.
 If there is too much moisture or a large build-up of wax in a dog's ear canal, it provides the perfect environment for a yeast or other type of infection to take hold.
 Ear infections can be very hard to clear up which in short means prevention is a lot easier than cure.